-Make sure that the winter storage cover or its ropes do not touch the aluminum hull.
+NOTE!
+Make sure that the winter storage cover or its ropes do not touch the aluminium hull.
 If the cover or its ropes abrade the hull, they will leave black marks on it.
+NOTE!
+Make sure the rain water drainage pipe is clean of dirt.
+This can be done e.g. by flushing it with a water hose.

-7.2 Measures before launching the boat
+7.2 Inspections before launching the boat